netaneld122/winsniffer/README.md

 # Python winsniffer #

 This is a simple network sniffer written in Python for Windows.
-The parsing engine can be easily extended to dissect new protocols.
+Its parsing engine can be easily extended to dissect new protocols.

 Usage:
 ```python